- Career Advising

 - Be knowledgeable about university, college, and departmental rules and procedures which pertain to your academic welfare (e.g., graduation requirements and academic eligibility policy).

 - Help you determine the appropriate approval processes if your program of study varies from standard programs (e.g., course substitutions and transfer credit).

 - Be knowledgeable about general career opportunities in the computer science field and refer you to the Career and Professional Development as needed.

 - Refer you to appropriate support agencies and programs within the university, such as the University Counseling Center.

 Advisors can help you avoid needless mistakes, but only if you take the initiative to seek their advice.
 By visiting your advisor regularly, you become more than just an anonymous name on your advisor's list.

-Freshman/First-year Advisors: Starting Fall 05, all freshmen who plan to be Computer Science majors at Virginia Tech will start as General Engineers and will be assigned an academic advisor from the Engineering Education faculty as explained in the undergraduate advising section of the Department of Engineering Education website.
+Freshman/First-year Advisors: All freshmen who plan to be Computer Science majors at Virginia Tech will start as General Engineers and will be assigned an academic advisor from the Engineering Education faculty as explained in the undergraduate advising section of the Department of Engineering Education website.